Governauts/daosearch/README.md

 ## Scope

 1. Establish our team’s understanding of a “research DAO” in order to motivate this research project and invite contributions from anyone.
-A requirement of mapping research DAOs might be to assess value flows, explore challenges, and experiment with solutions.
 2. Survey / review landscape of various research communities, and explore ways research DAOs might be involved.
-3. Add updates to this repository and create a simple website using GitHub pages + wiki, along with clear guidelines for how to participate going forward.
+3. Add updates to this repository and create a simple website using GitHub pages + wiki, along with clear guidelines for how to participate.
 4. Producing data visualizations that help anyone understand the data / value flows and their potential impact.
 5. Build solutions and tooling specifically designed to benefit Research DAOs.